 I live in a city that has struggled to build an identity, after all, we are still very young.
 A city that has a generation eager for culture, leisure and amusement.
 That has very good people doing art and people struggling for art to be valued.

 I live in a city where I can eat açaí, tacacá, maniçoba, tapioca, barbecue, baião de dois, pamonha, sun cured beef, feijoada, pastel and food from anywhere in the country, as if I were in their regions of origin.
 Also, I can count on my fingers other cities that have such a large number of restaurants and cafés with such quality.
 Here, I can have Indian, Thai, vegetarian, Italian, Japanese, contemporary, French and various other types of food without missing any restaurant from large cities.

 I live in a city without corners, yes, but never without beer.
 After all, each superblock has at least one bar or a boteco that is always full.
 There are also lots of caipirinha, caipisakê, caipiroska, wine, sparkling wine.

-I live in a city that doesn’t have any soccer teams, it has no tradition in sports, or encouragement, or investment.
+I live in a city that doesn’t have any soccer teams, it has no tradition in sports, nor encouragement, nor investment.
 But we do have basketball, swimming, running.
 My city has a population that is keen to physical activity and does not only attend the gym.
 We exercise at the lake (here it is again, now look at that), in the streets with our bikes, the Eixão on Sundays, the city’s park.

 So do not tell me that you feel bad for me because I love this city with all the problems it presents (and they are not few), but especially for all its qualities.
 And I am extremely proud of my generation, who strives every day to reduce bureaucracy in this city and to make it an increasingly irresistible place.

 (The final picture is my class in Brasilia’s late Canarinho school, 1990.
 I’m the second one sitting on the floor, left-right)